-To verify that a server is advertised as a global catalog server, confirm the presence of Domain Name System (DNS) service (SRV) resource records for the server.
-You can use this procedure to verify global catalog DNS registrations.
+To verify that a server is advertised as a global catalog server, you can use the DNS Manager snap-in to verify the presence of Domain Name System (DNS) service location (SRV) resource records for the global catalog server.

 To verify global catalog DNS registrations

-In the details pane, look in the Name column for _gc and in the Data column for the name of the server.
-The records that begin with _gc are global catalog service (SRV) resource records.
+In the details pane, in the Name column, look for _gc , and in the Data column, look for the name of the server.
+The records that begin with _gc are global catalog service location (SRV) resource records.